hall-n/hall-n.github.io/Sacral image of wanderer.md

+Vaporis argues image of wander crucial to travel boom ^1196a3

-- economic changes not enough to warrant travel boom (b8)
+economic changes not enough to warrant travel boom (Vaporis 2012)
-- Investigate motives.
-- Opinions